 You can substitute different nut butters in any or the following recipes:

-1/4 cup creamy or crunchy peanut butter
+- ¼ cup creamy or crunchy peanut butter

-2 tablespoons hot water
+- 2 Tablespoons hot water

 - 1 Tablespoon soy sauce

-1 tablespoon lime juice
+- 1 Tablespoon lime juice

-1 1/2 teaspoons sesame oil
+- 1½ teaspoons sesame oil

-1/4 teaspoon red pepper flakes
+- ¼ teaspoon red pepper flakes

-2 tablespoons oil
+- 2 Tablespoons oil

 - 3 cups fresh broccoli florets

-1/2 cup chopped red bell pepper
+- ½ cup chopped red bell pepper

-1/4 cup sliced green onions
+- ¼ cup sliced green onions

 - 1 Tablespoon minced garlic

-1/2 cup chopped peanuts (optional)
+- ½ cup chopped peanuts (optional)

-- In a skillet heat the 2 tablespoons of oil and add the broccoli, red pepper, green onions and garlic.
+- In a skillet heat the 2 Tablespoons of oil and add the broccoli, red pepper, green onions and garlic.
 Cook, stirring for 4 to 5 minutes, just until the vegetables are starting to cook but are still crisp.